outscale/osc-sdk-c/README.md

 Welcome to Outscale SDK for C.

+## Dependency

+json-c and libcurl (7.75 and after)

 ## How to use the SDK ?

 Simply grab the C source and add it to your project, you need to include json-c and curl (version > 7.75) to your code.

 See [examples](examples/) folder to jump straight into the code!

+`$(CC) examples/example0.c ./osc_sdk.c -I./ `pkg-config --cflags json-c` -lcurl -ljson-c -o example0` `-I` to specify include path (so where to find `osc_sdk.h`, if osc_sdk.h where in the same derectory than `example0.c` it wouldn't be needed)
+`-lcurl -ljson-c` are to specify curl and json-c libraries.

+## Notes:
+You need libcurl to a version superior to 7.75 (again it's important) json-c have deprecated ANSI C in favor to C99 and C11, if you want to continue using C89 you might stick to current or olded versions.

 # Contributing